MayankBimbra/Real-Time-Facial-Emotions-Detection-Model-using-a-Web-Interface/README.md

 iii.)
 Facial feature extraction- Facial Features extraction is an important step in face recognition and is defined as the process of locating specific regions, points, landmarks, or curves/contours in a given 2-D image or a 3D range image.

 iv.)
 Emotion classification- In this step, of classification, the algorithm attempts to classify the given faces portraying one of the seven basic emotions.

+# Conclusion
+Therefore by following these steps, in this project a Emotion/Facial Recognition model has been trained and saved.
+It can recognize/detect the facial expressions of an individual on a real time basis that whether the individual is  Neutral, Angry, Disgust, Fear, Happy, Sad, Surprised.

 # Author
 Mayank Bimbra